compulim/web-speech-cognitive-services/README.md

 await speechSynthesis.speak(utterance);
 ```

-## Strict event orders
+## Event order

 According to [W3C specifications](https://wicg.github.io/speech-api/#eventdef-speechrecognition-result), the `result` event can be fire at any time after `audiostart` event.

 In continuous mode, finalized `result` event will be sent as early as possible.
 But in non-continuous mode, we observed browsers send finalized `result` event just before `audioend`, instead of as early as possible.

-By default, we follow strict event order observed from browsers.
-That means, for a speech recognition in non-continuous mode and with interims, the observed event order is:
+By default, we follow event order observed from browsers (a.k.a. strict event order).
+For a speech recognition in non-continuous mode and with interims, the observed event order will be:

 1. `start`
 1. `audiostart`